grantcotherman/Project_MissAmerica/README.md

 ## Scraping With Python

 To start, I used python's pandas, lxml and requests modules to scrape and clean the data.
-To retrive the data, I wrote the following code:
+To retrieve the data, I wrote the following code:

 ![ScrapingCode_MissAmerica](https://user-images.githubusercontent.com/94634170/219900938-375f6912-b27b-44d0-9cbc-b9a6df59024f.png)

-This Resulted in fairly clean output, as seen below:
+This resulted in fairly clean output, as seen below:

 ![ScrapingOutput_MissAmerica](https://user-images.githubusercontent.com/94634170/219900957-4aaf7c85-2aa1-4269-9d1b-0f38e62b069f.png)

-Unfortunately, there were a few things to correct.
-First off, I cleaned the /n from the age column and replaced the city names with the state, which was a problem when representatives from a single state won in succession, as shown below:
+However, there were a few things to correct.
+Namely, the mismatched list lengths, town names in the state list and missing values and /n in the age list.
+First off, I cleaned the /n from the age column, filled empty age strings and replaced the city names with the state, which was a problem when representatives from a single state won in succession, as shown below:

 ![MultipleLines_OneState_Issue](https://user-images.githubusercontent.com/94634170/219901247-21c2d90f-d5f5-4348-ac26-eb1d80228dab.png)

-The code used to fix the age and state columns are below:
+The code used to fix the age and state columns is below:

 ![CleaningCode_Age State_MissAmerica](https://user-images.githubusercontent.com/94634170/219901250-4aa066a2-363f-4c8f-bd26-295a63a02f9e.png)

 Due to a scandal taking place in 1984 with the reiging Miss America, the runner up was awarded the title late in the year.
-To fix this, I had to add 1984 once more using its index in the list.
+To fix this, I had to add 1984 once more using its index in the list, which fixed the mismatched list lengths.
 See below:

 ![CleaningCode_Year_MissAmerica](https://user-images.githubusercontent.com/94634170/219901686-1e5b7a0a-9d18-4bc8-a31d-6e96f6caa408.png)